SeannaCHARLES/RNA-folding-CHARLES_Seanna-KSONTINI_Amal/README.md

 - Plotting.R : Plots the results from training.py with the score as a function of the distance.
 As a result it outputs one file with the profile for each pair and a file containing all the profiles in the same plot.

-- gibbs_calc.py test_folder_path : Create a csv files that resume all the predicted scores per nucleotid couple and distances
+- gibbs_calc.py test_folder_path : Create a csv files that resume all the predicted scores per nucleotid couple and distances. "test_folder_path" is the input of this script, here it's named "Test".

 ## Launching Scripts